This page covers:

 You might experience more than one type of obsession.
 They are often linked together.
 For example you might experience a fear of contamination and a fear of doing someone harm by accidentally making them ill.

-You can read more about the different types of obsessions on OCD UK's website.
+You can read more about the different types of obsessions read more about different types of obsession on the OCD-UK website.

 Anxiety and arousal